Slurbisaur/Verteilte-systeme/README.md

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Some games offer downloadable content, also called DLC.\
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;these are maintained in a separate table called dlc which keeps track of the gameID and the name of the dlc.

-  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Also included are the Tables developers and publishers.
-The developer table is dependant on the publisher table\ since
+  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Also included are the tables developers and publishers.
+The developer table is dependant on the publisher table\
-    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;developers need a publisher to promote and make their games available for the public.
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;since developers need a publisher to promote and make their games available for the public.

   &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- Also included are tables for owned products games_owned, dlc_owned which map the games/dlc available on the platform to the users\
     &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;that already own them.